icemduru/HiFiAdapterTrimmer/README.md

 # HiFiAdapterTrimmer
 Adapter+Barcode trimming from Pacbio HiFi reads

-Althoug reads that created by PacBio Sequel II should be adapter+barcode free, we can still get reads that contain those. hiTrim.py is a python script that help you to trim those reads.
-To use this script you first need to blast your adapter+barcode sequences againts your Pacbio reads.
+Despite the fact that the PacBio Sequel II generates reads that are supposed to be free of adapters and barcodes, it is still possible to obtain reads that contain them.
+To address this issue, hiTrim.py, a Python script, can be used to trim these reads.
+To utilize this script, the adapter+barcode sequences must first be BLASTed against the PacBio reads.

 ## Requirements
 python3.6+